EnMAP-Box/enmap-box-documentation/source/general/styleguide.rst

 .. figure:: /img/screenshots_with_description.png
    :width: 100%

-*Example of adding a screenshot with explanation.*
+*Example of adding a screenshot with explanation*

 Positioning of info boxes and images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~